WWHR, SAP & Part L

 What is SAP?

-SAP stands for Standard Assessment Procedure and is the official methodology used by the Government to assess the energy efficiency rating of single and multi-dwellings.
+SAP stands for Standard Assessment Procedure and is the official methodology used by the Government to assess the energy efficiency of new houses and flats/apartments.
 It was designed by the Building Research Establishment (BRE) in 1992 as a tool to drive its energy efficiency policies and reduce C02 emissions.

 How does SAP work?